• Campus Operational

 Debby Moore

 Responsibilities at the District administrative level included developing and overseeing the district guidance and counseling program; writing district regulations, forms, and letters; training and overseeing district discipline guidelines and other operational procedures for administrators; overseeing district safety programs; handling parent complaints and grievances; and chairing expulsion hearings.
-Over her years of service to public education and during retirement, she has presented staff development for teachers, counselors, and administrators at local, regional, state, and national levels.
+Throughout her years of service to public education and during her retirement, she has presented staff development to teachers, counselors, and administrators at local, regional, state, and national levels.

 Debby has been married for 35+ years to a very loving and supportive husband.
-Her immediate family includes two sons, three inherited sons (one deceased), one daughter through marriage (deceased), and six wonderful grandchildren who provide much joy!
+Her immediate family includes two sons, three stepsons (one of whom is deceased), one daughter-in-law (who is also deceased), and six wonderful grandchildren who bring her much joy.
 Debby loves spending time with their pets, Nilly and LiLo ( two rescued cats), researching, writing, and reading.
 Binge-watching various detective/crime/mystery series (mainly British) on Prime and Netflix helps clear the mind.

 Dr. Gayle Smith